Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 * Go to *Help menus > Downloads > Repository*
      -or-
 * Go to [https://repository.axway.com/catalog?q=agents](https://repository.axway.com/catalog?q=agents).
-and search for Docker Image for the most recent agents `{agentImage}`.
+and search for Docker Image for the most recent agents to download as `{agentImage}`.

 Follow the instructions to download the Docker image of the Discovery Agent.